Police use of firearms in the United Kingdom: "Shoot to kill policy"

 The national media has criticised the policies of police forces which they have deemed "shoot to kill."
 Police firearms training teaches the use and discharge of firearms to "remove the threat" rather than to kill.
 Following the 11 September 2001 attacks new guidelines were developed for identifying, confronting, and dealing forcefully with terrorist suspects.
 These guidelines were given the code name "Operation Kratos".

 Based in part on advice from the security forces of Israel and Sri Lanka—two countries with experience of suicide bombings—Operation Kratos guidelines allegedly state that the head or lower limbs should be aimed at when a suspected suicide bomber appears to have no intention of surrendering.
 This is contrary to the usual practice of aiming at the torso, which presents the biggest target, as a hit to the torso may detonate an explosive belt.

 Sir Ian Blair appeared on television 24 July 2005 to accept responsibility for the error on the part of the Metropolitan Police in shooting Jean Charles de Menezes, mistakenly identified as a suicide bomber three days prior, and to acknowledge and defend the policy, saying that "There is no point in shooting at someone's chest because that is where the bomb is likely to be.
 There is no point in shooting anywhere else if they fall down and detonate it."

+Polling

+A 2004 poll found that 47% of people supported all police officers being armed, with 48% opposed.

+A 2017 Sky News poll carried out two days after the 2017 London Bridge attack and two weeks after the Manchester Arena bombing found that 72% of people supported all police officers being armed, with 20% opposed.

+A 2019 YouGov poll that found 31% of people thought that police officers should routinely carry guns, with 55% opposed.